amphp/http-client/README.md

 The "baggage" Lerdorf describes as packaged with many PHP frameworks is a primary inspiration for **Artax**.

-### WHAT IT DOES
+### PROJECT GOALS

-* Allows both event-driven and linear cause/effect application design;
+* Allow both event-driven and linear cause/effect application design;
-* Integrates simple, built-in dependency injection;
+* Integrate simple, built-in dependency injection;
-* Routes HTTP requests by URI and/or HTTP request method allowing resource-oriented RESTful application design;
+* Route HTTP requests by URI and/or HTTP request method allowing resource-oriented RESTful application design;
-* Lazy-loads everything it can: dependencies, controllers, etc.;
+* Lazy-load anything that can be put off without performance penalties;
-* Eschews the use of `static` entirely in favor of maximum testability and full API transparency;
+* Eschew the use of `static` entirely in favor of maximum testability and full API transparency;
-* Implements convention over configuration when practical and allows developer autonomy when feasible;
-* Favors the object-oriented strategies required for enterprise development while still allowing cowboy-coders to use closure like a boss for function-based code;
+* Favor the object-orientation required for complex application management while still allowing cowboy-coders to use closure like a boss for function-based code;
-* Makes all of your wildest dreams come true -- especially the ones about unicorns.

 ### WHAT IT DOESN'T DO

-The framework provides a basic outline for structuring PHP applications in a web environment (CLI too!).
+The framework provides a basic outline for structuring PHP applications.
 It aims to do this without:

 * Shoving specific or proprietary model and view implementations down your throat;
 * Adding unnecessary processing or memory overhead to what you're actually